napazone/CZPhotoPickerController/README.md

         weakSelf.imageView.image = imageInfoDict[UIImagePickerControllerOriginalImage];
       }

-      if (weakSelf.modalViewController) {
-        [weakSelf dismissViewControllerAnimated:YES completion:nil];
-      }
+      [weakSelf.photoPicker dismissAnimated:YES];
+      weakSelf.photoPicker = nil;

     }];

-    photoPicker.allowsEditing = YES;
+    self.photoPicker.allowsEditing = YES; // optional

+    self.photoPicker.cropOverlaySize = CGSizeMake(320, 160); // optional

-    [photoPicker showFromBarButtonItem:btn];
+    [self.photoPicker showFromBarButtonItem:btn];

 If `allowsEditing` is `YES`, the user will be asked to resize the chosen image.
-Otherwise a preview is shown.
+Otherwise, a preview is shown.

+If `cropOverlaySize` is set, the picker will crop the image to the aspect ratio of `cropOverlaySize` and the preview screen will highlight the cropped area. **We'd love a pull request to support pinch and zoom too!**

 Screenshots
 -----------